rivernews/iriversland2-kubernetes/docs/progress_tls_cert.md

     1. ⚡️ This may be the most useful after you made changes to tf: **`terraform destroy -target=helm_release.project_cert_manager -target=helm_release.project-nginx-ingress`**

-        - The above should already delete the custom resources together, but just to make sure you can run these command to verify that they are deleted: `bash ./my-kubectl.sh delete certificate letsencrypt-staging-secret && bash ./my-kubectl.sh delete clusterissuer letsencrypt-staging-issuer`
+        - The above should already delete the custom resources together, but just to make sure you can run these command to verify that they are deleted: `kubectl delete certificate letsencrypt-staging-secret && kubectl delete clusterissuer letsencrypt-staging-issuer`
     1. You may also need to delete secrets created by cert-manager.
-List `bash ./my-kubectl.sh get secrets -n cert-manager`, then delete like ⚡️ `bash ./my-kubectl.sh delete secrets letsencrypt-staging-secret  -n cert-manager`.
+List `kubectl get secrets -n cert-manager`, then delete like ⚡️ `kubectl delete secrets letsencrypt-staging-secret  -n cert-manager`.
     1. `terraform apply`.